Cicko/gitbook-setup/README.md

 ### Motivation

 The main purpose for *gitbook-setup* is to allow creation of documents with custom design and structure and deployment of them to a different platforms or servers easily.
 Imagine to build a whole website with markdown syntax!
-It's possible with *gitbook-setup* because gitbook allows creation of themes and them define the design and structure of the document.
+It's possible with *gitbook-setup* because gitbook allows creation of themes and they define the design and structure of the document.

 ```Markdown